dracut-ng/dracut-ng/README.md

-dracut
+dracut-ng
 ====

-dracut is an event driven initramfs infrastructure.
+dracut-ng is an event driven initramfs infrastructure.

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](docs/CODE_OF_CONDUCT.md)

-dracut (the tool) is used to create an initramfs image by copying tools and files from an installed system and combining it with the dracut framework, usually found in /usr/lib/dracut/modules.d.
+dracut-ng (the tool) is used to create an initramfs image by copying tools and files from an installed system and combining it with the dracut framework, usually found in /usr/lib/dracut/modules.d.